topo-gps/ios-manual/en/waypoints/waypoint_icons.rst

    *The waypoint icons screen (Waypoint details > Edit > Change icon).*

+Each waypoint is using an icon from the waypoint icons screen.
 The waypoint icons screen can accessed in several ways when creating or modifying waypoints.

 - From the :ref:`waypoint details screen <ss-waypoint-details>` by pressing 'Edit > Change icon'.
 - From the :ref:`waypoints screen <ss-waypoints-select>` by pressing 'More > Select > More (bottom) > Change icons'.